What is the 3-2-1 Rule for Data Backups?

 Three (3) Copies of Your Data

-The first part of the 3-2-1 data backup rule is to have three copies of the data in question.
+The first part of the 3 2 1 backup rule is to have three copies of the data in question to prevent data loss.
+You want your primary copy of the original data, a secondary copy, and a third copy.
 Redundancy is vital when it comes to preserving important information.
-Backing up properly is impossible without having multiple copies of the same data.
+Backing up properly is impossible without having additional copies of the same data.
 You can have as many backups of your data as you wish but have at least three to comply with this rule of thumb.
-Three copies ensure that if something happens to the first and even to the second, you still have one copy left to duplicate.
+Three copies ensure that if something happens to the first, you still have two more copies.
+And if something were to happen to the second copy, you still have that additional copy left to create another duplicate.

 Two (2) Sources of Media

-Split your three copies of data across at least two different sources of media.
-For example, if you have two copies of the data on a flash drive, keep the other copy in the cloud.
-Allocating your data copies across more than one form of media can keep your information secure in the event that one type crashes or breaks.
-Secure media types for data storage include DVDs/CDs, hard drives, memory sticks, crash plans, and the cloud.
-Two media sources are always better than one.
+Split your three copies of data across at least two different media sources.
+For example, if you have two copies of the data on a flash drive, keep the other copy cloud storage.
+Allocating your backup data copies across more than one media type can keep your information secure in the event that one type crashes or breaks.
+Secure media types for data storage include DVDs/CDs, external hard drive, memory sticks, crash plans, and cloud storage.
+Two media sources always offer more value than one.
+Some things to keep in mind are that you want to be able to have quick access to your data, even with your secondary copies.
+While having multiple copies is crucial, you still want to be able to access them as needed.
+Whether you store your data in the cloud, have a copy off site, or a different media type, it is best practice to always be able to access your data quickly and efficiently.

 One (1) Backup Stored Offsite

-At this point, you should have three copies of your important data stored on two different sources of media.
-The final step of the 3-2-1 rule is to store one copy of your data offsite.
-For example, if your data exists at your office, you should store at least one backup away from your office, such as at a secure third-party storage facility.
-That way if your work computer crashes or the building burns down, you’ll still have at least one copy of your most important data stored in a safe offsite location.
-Make sure the location you choose is secure.
+At this point, you should have multiple copies of your important data that is stored on at least two different sources of media.
+At least one storage medium you want to be cloud storage.
+The final step of the 3 2 1 backup rule is to store one copy of your data offsite.
+For example, if your data exists at your company office, you should store at least one backup away from your office, such as at a secure third-party storage facility or service provider.
+That way if your work computer crashes or the building burns down, you’ll still have at least one copy offsite of your most important data stored in a safe offsite location for disaster recovery.
+Make sure the off site location you choose for your data protection storage is secure.
+They should be familiar with the 3 2 1 backup strategy and be able to share their off site storage practices so you can be assured your backup copies will be available for recovery.

 Count on Armstrong Archives for Secure Data Storage

-Everyone who wants to hold onto their data should use the 3-2-1 data backup rule.
-Armstrong Archives can help.
+Everyone who wants to hold onto their data should use the 3 2 1 data backup rule.
+Armstrong Archives can help prevent data loss.
 We are leaders in secure digital records management and document storage.
-We are well versed in the 3-2-1 rule and many other proven security strategies.
-Our secure offsite records management services can act as the “1” in your 3-2-1 plan, keeping backup copies of your valuable data in a place you know is secure.
+We are well versed in the 3 2 1 backup strategy and many other proven security strategies for digital asset management.
+Our secure offsite records management services can act as the “1” in your 3 2 1 backup strategy plan, keeping backup copies of your valuable data in a place you know is secure.
 Contact us today for more information.

 Posted By: Sherri Taylor – President/Managing Partner